TLS Certificates

 Self-signed Certificate

-A self-signed certificate refers to a certificate that is created and signed by the same entity whose identity it certifies
+A self-signed certificate refers to a certificate that is created and signed by the same (server) entity whose identity it certifies

 • ex. we create a certificate from our Synology NAS, and it is also the same NAS that certifies the machine's identity.